walliscode/SteamRot/.github/ISSUE_TEMPLATE/feature_request.md

 add 1-2 bullet points of feature you want to add.Keep scope small.

 **Labelling:**
-Use githubs branch generation feature to auto label branches
+Use githubs branch generation feature to auto label branches, title issue "<Feature/Documentation>: <Short descriptor>"

 **Context:**
 if this issue is part of a cascade of issues to solve a larger problem, then make sure this is part of a project and